 Surgery for advanced melanoma

 In some cases, surgery may be recommended for people with advanced melanoma.
-Surgery is used to remove melanoma from areas on the skin, lymph nodes, or other organs such as the lung, brain or bowel.
+It is used to remove melanoma from the skin, lymph nodes, or other organs such as the lung or brain.
+Your suitability for surgery will be discussed at a multidisciplinary team meeting.

 Video: What is surgery?